Zopieux/isoweek/README.rst

     Return the week that contains the given datetime.date.

 *classmethod* Week.weeks_of_year(*year*)
-    Returns an iterator over the weeks of the given year.
+    Return an iterator over the weeks of the given year.

 *classmethod* Week.last_week_of_year(*year*)
-    Returns the last week of the given year.
+    Return the last week of the given year.

 Instance attributes (read-only):